oracle/graal/docs/reference-manual/native-image/Bundles.md

 ...
 ```

-## Executing the bundled application
+## Executing a Bundled Application

 As described later in [Bundle File Format](#bundle-file-format), a bundle file is a JAR file with a contained launcher for launching the bundled application.
 This means you can use a native image bundle with any JDK and execute it as a JAR file with `<jdk>/bin/java -jar [bundle-file.nib]`.